-Robespierrre, a powerful figure in the French Revolution, is desperately looking for his black book, a death list of those marked for the guillotine and his key to the French dictatorship.
-It would mean his death if it fell into the wrong hands.
-He hopes that his agents will recover it, but if it falls in to the wrong hands, it would mean his ruin.
-Written by
+Robespierre, a powerful figure in the French Revolution and the subsequent Reign of Terror, is desperately looking for his black book, a death list of those marked by him for the guillotine and a key to help him eventually emerge as the country's dictator.
+He hopes his agents will recover it, but, if it falls in to the wrong hands, it would mean his political ruin and death.

 15 October 1949 (USA)